Skip to content

 Navigate to the Neptune app to see your parameter sweep.

-• All the trial-level runs are tagged with trial-level
+• All the trial-level runs are tagged as trial

-• The study-level run is tagged with study-level
+• The study-level run is tagged as study

 Logging distributed hyperparameter sweeps to single run#